grahamlittlephd/international-society-for-tractography/content/en/scientific_committee.md

 Unit Lead: Alexander Leemans<br>
 Head of the PROVIDI Lab, UMC Utrecht

-The Education Unit develops and hosts a variety of training initiatives to deliver state-of-the-art tractography education in the form of workshops, hackathons and online webinars.
-These events help to increase the standard of interdisciplinary tractography knowledge and training world wide.
+<details> <summary> Responsibilities </summary> <br>The Education Unit develops and hosts a variety of training initiatives to deliver state-of-the-art tractography education in the form of workshops, hackathons and online webinars.
+These events help to increase the standard of interdisciplinary tractography knowledge and training world wide.</details>

 ---